-California governor scales back plan for giant water project

-SAN FRANCISCO (AP) — Gov. Jerry Brown is scaling back his troubled proposal for overhauling California’s water system — at least for now.

-State official Karla Nemeth wrote Wednesday that the Brown administration is now looking at building a single giant water tunnel instead of two.
-California would build a second one later if money is found for it.
+Gov. Jerry Brown trims giant water-tunnels project

+Reducing the number of tunnels — at least for now — would help California’s quest to line up enough funding and ease environmental concerns over tapping directly into the state’s largest river, officials said.

+Supporters also hope the trimmed-down project will have a better chance of winning approval before the 79-year-old governor leaves office in January.
+The single tunnel still would be California’s biggest water project in decades.

-The project would pipe water from Northern California through a four-story-high tunnel.
-Los Angeles’ giant Metropolitan Water District and its millions of urban customers are expected to be some of the main beneficiaries.
+The project would pipe water from Northern California’s Sacramento River through a four-story-high tunnel dozens of miles long.
+Los Angeles’ giant Metropolitan Water District has been the steadiest long-term supporter of both one tunnel or two, saying they would help secure water for its millions of urban customers.

-California water districts had balked at the $16 billion cost of the two tunnels.

 Most Read Stories